 Every day we share a reflection on the broad theme of migration which showcases the work of the OU academics and our partners.
 Be it a short blog, podcast or archive clip, tweet or link.

 January 2018 began with a series of reflections on being ‘Open to People’.
-February continued with the theme ‘Open to Places’, March 'Open to Methods' and April scheduled to focus on being 'Open to Ideas'.
+February continued with the theme ‘Open to Places’, March focussed on 'Open to Methods' and April on being 'Open to Ideas'.
 In the following months, we will continue reflecting on migration-related political and social developments and share relevant activities and research of the Open University.